 Explore our comprehensive blood pressure pages to gain a better understanding of cuff use, proper technique for taking readings, as well as practice drills and engaging case studies.

 Taking a blood pressure reading with a sphygmomanometer is an easy process.
 The cuff, containing an inflatable rubber bladder, is placed around the arm and inflated by hand pump.
 As the pressure inside decreases with the release valve, arterial blood flow sounds are heard through a stethoscope.
 The patient's systolic and diastolic pressure are indicated on the cuff's dial or mercury level.

-The heart's beating pushes blood through the arteries causing a rise and fall of arterial pressure.
-The highest pressure is called systolic pressure and is followed by a decrease in pressure.
-This low blood pressure point is called the diastolic pressure.
+Each heart beat creates a rise and fall of arterial pressure as blood surges in the arteries.
+The high pressure point is the systolic pressure and is followed by a decrease in pressure.
+The diastolic pressure is the low blood pressure point.

 There are mercury, aneroid (a mechanical dial) and digital blood pressure cuffs.
 Digital cuffs are automated while mercury and aneroid cuffs are used manually with a stethoscope.

 Use the following link to learn more about measuring blood pressure and hypertension.High Blood Pressure - Hypertension Guides